-This easy Whole30 pot roast recipe is made with garlic, shallots and carrots.
+This easy dutch oven pot roast recipe is made with garlic, shallots and carrots.
 The surprise ingredient?
 Juice instead of wine!
 It can be rare to find a pot roast recipe without beef broth or wine, but this recipe uses a migraine diet alternative for a cozy, winter meal that’s also gluten free.

-Whole30 Pot Roast Recipe
+Whole30 Pot Roast

 Most pot roast recipes are in fact gluten free, which is great for anyone who has a sensitivity to it.
 Although not required when following a migraine diet, some people with gluten sensitivities do find it helpful to eliminate.
 But one thing a lot of them do have is broth with MSG or red wine.
 So coming up with an alternative to this can be a challenge!

-Pot Roast without Beef Broth or Wine
+How to Make Pot Roast without Beef Broth or Wine

 This is one big issue for those following a migraine diet.
 Most beef broths on the market do contain MSG in the form of yeast extract or “natural flavoring”.
 The only one that I have found without it is Butcher’s Bone Broth, which is found in the refrigerated meat section of some grocery stores.
 Still, it’s very limited on locations it can be found.